 Noted economists Deloitte released an independent report that suggested a fair price for Finders’ shares was closer to 31–35 cents per share.

 Eastern Field development director David Fowler has since responded to Finders and by extension, Deloitte’s claims that the offer lacks value.

 “Eastern Field, with our wealth of mining and Indonesia-specific operational experience, strongly believes 23 cents reflects the full value of Finders shares,” he said.

 “We would be delighted to sell our 19.8 per cent shareholding for the prices mentioned in the Deloitte report, if someone wants to make us an offer.

 “Unfortunately, no one was interested before the recent production issues at Wetar created serious uncertainty on future production expectations, so we would expect even less interest now.”

-A representative of Finders Resources who contacted Australian Mining also noted that Finders’ share price had dropped to 23 cents (following a period of fluctuation) since Eastern Field announcement went public.
+A representative of Finders Resources who contacted Australian Mining also noted that Finders’ share price had dropped to 23 cents (following a period of fluctuation) since the Eastern Field announcement went public.